rnandan-97/Simple_GAN/README.md

 # Simple_GAN
-This project portraits usage of Simple GAN on MNIST Dataset
+This project portraits usage of Simple Generative Adversarial Network (GAN) on MNIST Dataset